jdennes/django-paypal-appengine/README.md

 About
 -----

-Django PayPal is a pluggable application that implements with PayPal Payments Standard and Payments Pro.
+Django PayPal is a pluggable application *(specifically hacked to work on Google App Engine)* that implements with PayPal Payments
+Standard and Payments Pro.

 Before diving in, a quick review of PayPal's payment methods is in order!
 [PayPal Payments Standard](https://cms.paypal.com/cms_content/US/en_US/files/developer/PP_WebsitePaymentsStandard_IntegrationGuide.pdf) is the "Buy it Now" buttons you may have